withhaibun/haibun-e2e-tests/README.md

 End to end / integration features with Haibun.

+Use node version 14 or latest.

+cd to the project directory, then

-`npm i`
+`npm i` to install libraries

+`npm run build` to build

+`npm run test` to run all tests.

-Then take a look at tests in package.json.
+Take a look at tests in package.json for more test options.